gosub2k/bangfs/README.md

        │ KVStore interface
        ├──────────────────────┐
   ┌────┴──────┐         ┌─────┴──────┐
-  │  Metadata │         │  Chunks    │
+  │  Metadata │         │  Chunks    │   key value store
   └───────────┘         └────────────┘
 ```

-## Key value store

-**Metadata** Contains almost all fields in a vfs inode, ie what you see when you `stat file`.
+Data in the key value store is of two kinds:

-- **Metadata** requirement (inodes, directory entries): stored in a **strongly consistent** bucket.
-Reads always see previous writes.
-- Metadata is keyed by inode number.
+**Metadata** inode-like data, stored in a **strongly consistent** bucket.
+Reads to metadata must always see previous writes.
+Metadata is keyed by 64 bit inode number.
 The metadata values are single protobuf messages.
-- Metadata representing file inodes contains a list of chunk keys for each fixed-size chunk of data in the file.
+Metadata representing file inodes contains a list of chunk keys for each fixed-size chunk of data in the file.
+Concurrent access to metadata via vector clocks (vclock).
+Metadata updates use CAS with optimistic concurrency control (ie read the data, modify it, and try to write).

 **File chunks** Files are broken up into as same-size chunks (except for the last chunk in a file, which may be shorter).
-- Chunks will be stored in an **eventually consistent** bucket: a read immediately after a write may not reflect the latest data.

-## Concurrency

-**Metadata:** Concurrent access to metadata via vector clocks (vclock).
-Metadata updates use CAS with optimistic concurrency control (ie read the data, modify it, and try to write).

-**File Chunks:** Chunk data lives in an eventually consistent bucket.
-This means there is no guarantee that writes to the same chunk key will be propagated to replicas in the same order — indeed, in a distributed system there is no real concept of simultaneity ([as Lamport showed](https://lamport.azurewebsites.net/pubs/time-clocks.pdf)).
+Chunks will be stored in an **eventually consistent** bucket: a read immediately after a write may not reflect the latest data.
+There is no guarantee that writes to the same chunk key will be propagated to replicas in the same order

+The backend is abstracted behind a Go interface (`KVStore`) with separate operations for metadata and chunks.
+The current _implementation_ of this interface 0uses [Riak](https://github.com/basho/riak) for the KV store, but this interface could be implemented for any key value store such as DynamoDB or Scylla.

-**Unique Sequence numbers** If two clients wrote to the *same* chunk key, a reader could see a mix of data from different writers depending on which replica it hits.
-Currently this is solved with **write-once chunk keys**: each client's `IdGenerator` embeds its own identity, two clients will never produce the same key.
+Concurrency is handled by using **write-once chunk keys**: each client's `IdGenerator` embeds its own identity, two clients will never produce the same key.
 Every chunk write (whether appending or replacing an existing chunk) generates a fresh, globally unique key.
 The metadata is updated to point to the new key.
 This gives an invariant: for any version of the metadata (containing the ordered list of chunk keys), every referenced chunk is immutable and will eventually be readable with the data that one client intended to write.

-## KVStore interface

-The backend is abstracted behind a Go interface (`KVStore`) with separate operations for metadata and chunks.
-The current _implementation_ uses Riak's KV backend, but this interface could be implemented for any key value store.

-## Design decisions / tradeoffs

-Overall the designed is for
-- Use case of single writer at a time per file:
-  - for example, unlike something like GFS concurrent append is not really thought through.
-  - But this makes it convenient to use simple CAS (read, modify, write if not updated in the meantime) for metadata writes.
-This eliminates the need for some kind of coordination services at the cost of failing some writes, orphaning some chunks.
-- File data writes are expected to be on the hot path - tradeoff of consistency for speed writing (eg, storing many chunks without the consensus overhead of strong consistency)
+Inode numbers and chunk keys are generated by a simple **Unique Sequence number** that embeds the client's ID in the sequence number.

 ## Status

 - `mkfs-bangfs && mount-fuse-bangfs` create and mount the filesystem, visible at `$BANGFS_MOUNTDIR`
 - `make test` builds and passes
-- `make integration-test` builds and passes against a single Riak instance and a Riak cluster (mileage may vary with the Riak cluster!)
+- `make integration-test` builds and passes against a single Riak instance and a Riak cluster

-## Shortcomings

-The analysis above is not any type of proof about the properties of this filesystem.

-Riak
-- The strongly consistent bucket type in Riak is listed as "experimental" in the Riak 2.2.3 documentation.
--

-Various functions of a filesystem are not currently/yet implemented:

-- **No file extension**: writes can append and overwrite, but growing a file past its current size via truncate is not supported.
-- **No hardlinks or symlinks**.
-- **No UID/GID changes**: ownership operations return ENOTSUP.
-- **Directory operations are not atomic**: concurrent modifications to the same directory can conflict.
-The implementation detects conflicts via vclock but does not retry.
-- **Efficient directory lookup**: child lookup is O(n) in the number of entries.
-Acceptable for small directories, slow for large ones.
-- **No garbage collection**: orphaned chunks from failed writes are not cleaned up.

-This is a POC but several tests would need to be added to make it more workable:

-- **benchmarking**: disk read/write throughput.
-- Test multiple concurrent clients

 ## Requirements